pgbackrest/pgbackrest/README.md

 pgBackRest aims to be a simple, reliable backup and restore system that can seamlessly scale up to the largest databases and workloads.

+Instead of relying on traditional backup tools like tar and rsync, pgBackRest implements all backup features internally and uses a custom protocol for communicating with remote systems.
+Removing reliance on tar and rsync allows for better solutions to database-specific backup issues.
+The custom remote protocol limits the types of connections that are required to perform a backup which increases security.

+## Features

 ### Multithreaded Backup & Restore

 Blah, blah, blah